SpringerPE/concourse-ansible-resource/Readme.md

 This is [Ansible](https://www.ansible.com) resource for [Concourse](http://concourse.ci)
 to be able to execute Ansible playbooks from concourse.

 This a pure Python implementation using the Ansible API.
-It does not use the binary commands.
+It does not use the binary commands and it defines an output plugin to send the ansible execution logs to stderr as it is required by concourse (see `ansible/callbacks/concourse.py`).

 The ansible default configuration (in `/etc/ansible`) is defined in `ansible` folder.